 Irbid Governorate is the second largest governorate in terms of population and is located in the north-west region of Jordan, 90 km from the capital Amman.
 It borders Mafraq governorate to the east and Al Balqaa, Ajloun and Jerash Governorates to the south.
-It borders the Syrian Arab Republic to the north and the east, and Palestine to the West, making it a main gateway to Jordan.
+It borders the Syrian Arab Republic to the north and the east, and Palestine to the west, making it a main gateway to Jordan.
 The governorate is around 620 m above sea level,223 and extends over an area of 1,571.8 km2, equivalent to 1.8% of Jordan's total area.224

 Irbid Governorate is the third most urbanised governorate, with 92.3% of the population being urban.
 225 It is the main commercial, administrative and education hub in the northern region.
 226The history of urban development in Irbid Governorate is profoundly interlinked with human displacement either from rural-to-urban or city-to-city in order to seek better livelihood opportunities and access to urban services.
 In particular, the human displacement cause by the political instability in the neighbouring countries has led to hosting refugees at established camps or within urban areas.
-The proximity between the country or origin and the host community eased the integration of refugees into host communities based on commonalities of natural and social attributes, such as topography, traditions, language, weather and religion.
+The proximity between the country of origin and the host community eased the integration of refugees into host communities based on commonalities of natural and social attributes, such as topography, traditions, language, weather and religion.

-Access into Jordan by road from Syria is either through Al Ramtha or Jaber Border Crossings.
-Al Ramtha border crossing is an international border crossing located between Dara'a city in Syria and Al Ramtha in Irbid Governorate, which are 12 km apart, which is evident in the fact that more than 20% of Syrian refugees residing in Irbid Governorate227 are from Dara'a.228 This border has been officially closed since the Syrian conflict in 2011.229
+Due to its proximity to Syria, Irbid Governorate is hosting more than 20% of the Syrian refugees in Jordan.227 Access to Jordan by road from Syria is either through AI Ramtha or Jaber Border Crossings.
+AI Ramtha border crossing is an international border crossing located between Dara'a city in Syria and AI Ramtha in Irbid Governorate.
+The cities are 12 km apart, which is evident in the fact that 76.6% of Syrian refugees in Irbid Governorate are from Dara'a.228 This border has been officially closed since the Syrian conflict in 2011.229